Pregnancy at work

 Where an expectant or new mother would be exposed to risk if she continued to perform her contractual duties, the employer is obliged to alter her working conditions or working hours if it is reasonable to do so and if it would avoid the risk.
 If it is not reasonable to make alterations, the employer must offer the employee suitable alternative work, or if that isn't possible, suspend the employee from work for as long as necessary to avoid the risk.

-An employee who is pregnant, or has recently given birth, or who is breast-feeding may have to be suspended from work on maternity grounds if continued attendance might damage her, or the baby's health.
+In summary, an employee who is pregnant, or has recently given birth, or who is breastfeeding may have to be suspended from work on maternity grounds if continued attendance might damage her, or the baby's health.